orimeged/Spirit/README.md

   The project basically installs the spirit_fire (client) with the help of an Arduino micro, which creates a connection with the spirit_ball (server) and the client get commands from the server and execute them.

+As a matter of principle, I made my IP open to everyone so that even someone not on my LAN can connect to me.